 - Evaluation of children suspected of having an immunodeficiency

 - Evaluation of children who are internationally adopted

 - Opportunistic infections in patients who are immunosuppressed due to acquired or congenital immunodeficiency, transplant or other medical condition

 - Tick transmitted or other vector borne diseases

 - Unusual infections such as those caused by fungus, mycobacteria or drug-resistant pathogens

 When planning a trip abroad, it can be difficult to keep track of the international health and vaccination requirements.
 By meeting with an infectious disease specialist about which vaccinations you require before your trip, you can reduce your risk of being exposed to unfamiliar diseases that are usually preventable.

-Travel Connections at MU Health Care's Fairview General Internal Medicine Clinic [link to Location page] is a resource that helps prepare adults and children for international travel.
-Services offered at Travel Connections can help ensure a safe and illness-free trip.
+MU Health Care's Travel Clinic is a resource that helps prepare adults and children for international travel.
+Services offered at Travel Clinic can help ensure a safe and illness-free trip.
 No referral is necessary.

 Antimicrobial Stewardship Program

 Although we know that antibiotics can save lives, health care professionals also know that the incorrect or overprescribing of antibiotics can cause problems.
 At MU Health Care, we believe that by prescribing antibiotics correctly, documenting dosages and being aware of antibiotic resistance patterns, we can keep our patients safe and healthy — and fight antibiotic resistance in our community.